Combine symmetry and simplicity for a formal garden look

 Tools & materials required

-To capture the essence of classic gardens think a well-tended lawn, sharp-edged borders, neat circles and straight lines.
-And while the layout of your garden may not be symmetrical, your design should still be as orderly and geometric as possible.
-Symmetrical arrangements emphasise your boundaries more than informal designs (such as cottage gardens) – so if your garden is on the smaller side, your design may highlight, rather than hide this.
+The essence of a classic garden is an orderly and geometric design.
+This favours straight lines, neat circles and symmetry.
+Of course, the layout of your garden may not be symmetrical, but achieving a sense of balance is key to the stately home look.
+It’s also worth remembering that symmetrical arrangements emphasise your boundaries more than informal designs (such as cottage gardens), so if your garden’s on the smaller side, your design may highlight, rather than hide this.

-When it comes to flowers, you can’t go wrong with the daisy-like marguerite, roses or the fast-growing geranium.
+And when it comes to flowering plants, explore planting the daisy-like Marguerite (Argyranthemum), Roses (Rosa) or the fast-growing Geranium.
 These are all perennials, so they’ll come back year after year, and look great in bedding, borders and containers.